 Modern bioprostheses offer a complete and definitive solution to elderly patients who need aortic valve surgery.
 Nonetheless, the scenario is more demanding when dealing with younger and less fragile patients.
 In this setting, any prosthetic aortic valve replacement can provide only a suboptimal solution and its related issues have not been fixed yet.
-The answer to the needs of this
+The answer to the needs of this special population is the enhancement

-Abbreviations, acronyms & symbols Abbrevi AM v AVNeo LA LCA LCC NCC ations, acronyms & symbols = Anterior mitral leaflet = Atrial side = Aortic valve neocuspidization = Left atrium = Left coronary artery = Left coronary cusp = Non-coronary cusp RA RCA RCC STJ VS Right atrium Right coronary artery Right coronary cusp Sinotubular junction Ventricular side
+Abbreviations, acronyms & symbols

+АМ = Anterior mitral leaflet

+v = Atrial side

+AVNeo = Aortic valve neocuspidization

+LA = Left atrium

+LCA = Left coronary artery

+LCC = Left coronary cusp

+NCC = Non-coronary cusp

+RA = Right atrium

+RCA = Right coronary artery

+RCC = Right coronary cusp

+STJ = Sinotubular junction

+VS = Ventricular side